 Prof. Ji-Xin Cheng, from the College of Engineering, says that the “therapy is novel because, instead of using a drug-based approach, it takes physical aim at the structure of the cell itself.”

-Prof. Cheng is the senior author of a paper in Advanced Science that now describes the research.
+Prof. Cheng is the senior author of a paper in

 Prof. Cheng and his colleagues happened across blue light’s potential by accident, during experimentation with new optical microscope techniques.